-In any relay race, the most nerve-racking moment is the hand-off of the baton from one runner to the next.
-All eyes are on the two runners in the exchange zone, and everyone’s hanging on to the hope of a smooth pass.
+In any relay race, the most nerve-racking moment is the handoff of the baton from one runner to the next.
+All eyes are on the two runners in the exchange zone, and everyone is hanging on to the hope of a smooth pass.
 Even though runners are trained for their leg of the race, in that moment, where timing is everything, the only thing that matters is precision and connection.

-At Tennessee Technological University, each executive committee member has a binder for their role, and it is passed fromofficer to officer, explains Amanda J. Carroll, the faculty advisor.
+At Tennessee Tech University, each executive committee member has a binder for their role, and it is passed from officer to officer, says Amanda J. Carroll, the faculty advisor.

-If this seems overwhelming, your chapter can start by making sure that chapter bylaws are detailed and up to date.
-Then, create a master chapter calendar so that annual events don’t sneak up on you.
+If this seems overwhelming, your chapter can start by making sure that chapter bylaws are detailed and up-to-date.
+Then, create a master chapter calendar so that annual events don’t sneak up on new leaders.
 Next year’s officers will be able to look at the calendar and note things like when to begin preparing for National Chemistry Week.
-You should also write down things as you do them, like who you contacted for guest lectures, so that next year’s officers will know who to contact.
+You should also write down things as you do them, like whom you contacted for guest lectures, so that next year’s officers will know whom to contact.

 Successful chapters always attribute at least part of their success to having active and engaged first- and second-year students, not just an excellent governing board of juniors and seniors.

 At Saint Joseph’s University, the traditional executive board of four juniors and seniors wasn’t working.
 “Our involvement was very small when our board was structured this way,” Brutschea says.
 “We decided to restructure the board to encourage more involvement in the club from first-year students through senior students.”

 The chapter doubled the size of the board.
 Now there are two co-presidents, a treasurer, and a secretary.
 These positions are elected in the spring.
 The chapter added a scholarship chair, a science outreach chair, a fundraising chair, and an external relations chair.
 Students are elected to these roles in the fall, and any chapter member is eligible.